aphshir/aphshir/readme.md

 I mainly code in python ! 🐍
 you can contact me on discord: aphshir#2813

-this is a siple website to present myself

 # passionate of video games !
 this is the reson I learnt how to code!